php-runtime/runtime/README.md

 ## Note about sessions

-On Symfony < 5.4 session data will not be properly stored when using a "non-traditional" webserver like Bref, Google, ReactPHP, RoadRunner or Swoole.
+On Symfony < 5.4 session data will not be properly stored when using a "non-traditional" webserver like Bref, Google, ReactPHP, RoadRunner, or Swoole.
 This problem (or missing feature) has been added in Symfony 5.4 and 6.0.
 You need to use `symfony/http-kernel >= 5.4` for sessions to work properly.